Chapter 11 helps church officials, not kids or victims

 Fr.
 Jean-Pierre Bongila of the San Francisco Archdiocese was sued for reportedly sexually abusing a girl.
 Church officials purportedly "cleared" him and he now works at a Catholic college in Minnesota.

 Fr.
 John S. Crews of the Diocese of Santa Rosa, California, resigned in 2013 after he reportedly abused a boy.
-In 2022, church officials settled with a different man who said he was molested by Crews and others at the Hanna Boys Center in Sebastopol.
+In 2022, church officials settled with a different man who said he was molested by Crews and others at the Hanna Boys Center in Sonoma*.
 (Crews now reportedly lives in South Carolina.)

 With each of these credibly accused child molesters — and hundreds of other proven, admitted and publicly accused predator priests — a key question is "Did they act alone?